tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![roc-auc-6](Images/roc-auc-6.png)

 * Plotting the training and testing data ROC curves is a visual technique to validate how the model behaves with different data.
-It is also a way to see if my results with test data are relatively similar to train data or not.
+It is also a way to see if the results with test data are relatively similar to train data or not.

 * In this case, both curves are quite similar; usually, this is the expected behavior of the training and testing ROC curves.